Pop101/FantasyTrader/README.md

 # Tweaking

-It is very likely that the evaluator is very bad.
-It is currently very simple and does not take into account many factors.
+It is very likely that the evaluator is rather bad.
+It is currently somewhat simple, with its largest factors being projected points for next game and all-season projected points.
+The impact of expert ratings drops quickly after the first few weeks.
 If you have any ideas on how to improve it, please open an issue or a pull request.

 To try out different evaluators, make any change to `modules/evaluator.py` and rerun the program.
 It will automatically reload the evaluator and use the new one.